jdvgsa/components-test/README.md

 - I then proceeded to read a ton of information and tutorials and also watched youtube videos on deploying a Netlify Website which ended up being extremely outdated as they were uploaded over a year ago.

-- Search Term on google [Netlify Page won't deploy] - Link Result [https://answers.netlify.com/t/support-guide-i-ve-deployed-my-site-but-i-still-see-page-not-found/125?utm_source=404page&utm_campaign=community_tracking]
+- Search Term on google ["Netlify Page won't deploy"] - Link Result [https://answers.netlify.com/t/support-guide-i-ve-deployed-my-site-but-i-still-see-page-not-found/125?utm_source=404page&utm_campaign=community_tracking]
 - Useful Keywords [404 Netlify Page Not Found] This gave more useful information and got me to the link above directly on the first search result.
 - Unuseful Keywords / Search Term ["Why won't my netlify page deploy with my GitHub Repo?"]
 This makes the search results vague as results show individual cases and links to some forums.